 Organizations that deal with digital assets increasingly use taxonomy-controlled vocabulary in asset metadata.
 Essentially, it includes a list of keywords that employees, partners, and customers commonly use to refer to and search for their digital assets.
 Tagging assets with taxonomy-controlled vocabulary ensures that the assets can be easily identified and retrieved in searches.

 Compared to natural language vocabularies, tagging based on business taxonomy helps align the assets with a company’s business and ensures that the most relevant assets appear in searches.
 For example, a car manufacturer can tag car images with model names so only relevant images are displayed when searched to design a promotion campaign.

-In the background, the the functionality uses the artificially intelligent framework of Adobe Sensei to train its image recognition algorithm on your tag structure and business taxonomy.
+In the background, the functionality uses the artificially intelligent framework of Adobe Sensei to train its image recognition algorithm on your tag structure and business taxonomy.
 This content intelligence is then used to apply relevant tags on a different set of assets.
+Experience Manager Assets automatically applies smart tags to uploaded assets, by default.